veronikagregorec/guest-data/README.md

 # Guest Data

-Created with HTML, CSS, JavaScript, PHP and MySQL.
+Created with HTML5, CSS3, JavaScript, PHP and MySQL.
 I made a desktop, laptop, tablet and smartphone version.

 ## Description